-Incidental Disclosures Trinity Medical Pharmacy will make reasonable efforts to avoid incidental disclosures of protected health information.
+Incidental Disclosures Family Pharmacy will make reasonable efforts to avoid incidental disclosures of protected health information.
 An example of an incidental disclosure is conversations that may be overheard between the pharmacy staff and the patient at the drive-thru, as a result of the speaker system.
 To reduce the likelihood of this happening, we recommend that you go inside the store to the pharmacy for any consultations.

 There will be no retaliation for filing a complaint.